Weed Control on Private Property

 Control noxious weeds early by regularly inspecting your property.
 A healthy lawn can prevent the establishment of most weeds.
+Check out some tips to keep your yard healthy.
 Choose native plants that are not invasive.
 Be cautious when planting non-native seed mixes, as noxious weeds can be part of the mixes.
-Educate yourself on prohibited weeds under the .
+Educate yourself on prohibited weeds using the Weed Identification page.

 Municipal Enforcement Officers will be patrolling the city for noxious weeds, as well as promptly responding to citizen complaints.
 If regulated weeds are found on your property, you will receive a Local Authority notice to remove or control the weeds on your property.
 If you do not, the City has the authority under the Act to enter your property and initiate remedial weed control measures.
 All control costs incurred by the City are added to your property bill.